Posted on: November 7, 2014

 Learn everything about legal and illegal drugs in the Netherlands by joining our Amsterdam Drugs Tour.
 Get informed on Holland’s liberal drugs policy, the history of drugs, its effects, statistics and much more.

-Within 1.5 hours you’ll have a good understanding of the Dutch drug system plus you can ask for plenty of tips for using drugs in Amsterdam.MORE INFO >
+Within 1.5 hours you’ll have a good understanding of the Dutch drug system.MORE INFO >